Varsity-Dev/badgr-buttons-extension/README.md

 Request a live/scheduled Evaluation or async assignment.

+> Important: This extension doesn't work on Brave or Chromium.
+It does work on Google Chrome only because of Google OAuth 2.0

 ## Specs

 1. A chrome extension like Badge Extras that adds detects a badge page in Badgr or GitHub and provides a way to request an evaluation (either live/scheduled or async assignment).\